 9. Must complete approved regimen of neoadjuvant or adjuvant chemotherapy, or both, consisting of at least 4 cycles (described in detail in Appendix 1) before receiving study treatment (and subjects must have recovered (toxicity recovered to <= Grade 1) from effect of recent surgery, radiotherapy, or adjuvant chemotherapy as determined by the principal investigator).

-10. Must not be more than 2 months (+ or -) 7 days (and no sooner than 1 month) from completion of last adjuvant chemo- or radiotherapy, at the time of first study treatment.
+10. Must be no more than 12 weeks and no sooner than 1 month from completion of last standard of care therapy, (surgery, adjuvant chemo- or radiotherapy), at the time of first study treatment and with no evidence of disease (NED).

 11. Must complete approved radiation therapy for subjects with total mastectomy prior to receiving study treatment: